boosterconf/boosterweb/content/talk/163-spikke-workshop.md

 This workshop is of a slightly different flavour, where you will learn how to whittle – the art of carving wood with a knife.

-This is an open workshop, where attendants may come and go as they please.
+This workshop is limited to 10 attendees at time, but will run for at longer period and participants can come and go.